Request non-disclosure of ABN details

 You can request certain ABN details are not disclosed if:

 - publishing the information may be a risk to your personal safety or the safety of anyone associated with the business

 - exceptional circumstances exist that would support your request to not disclose the details.

 Your details may not be disclosed if the Registrar of the ABR determines it's not in the public interest to have it published, for example if your entity’s legal name may be offensive to others.

 If a request for non-disclosure is successful, the following details will not be made public:

 - entity type

-If you've had a gender reassignment, you can have your historical name records withheld from ABN Lookup and data.gov.au.
+You can have your historical name records withheld from ABN Lookup and data.gov.au, for example, if you've had gender reassignment.
 You’ll need to provide a statutory declaration.